The Content Community Commerce Flywheel

 But this process is not without risk.

-Only brands with the tightest understanding of their visual identity, product suite, and unique value will be able to pull this off while remaining true to their core.
+Only brands with the tightest understanding of their visual identity, product suite, and unique value will be able to pull this off while remaining Yes to their core.
 For new brands, that may not be as much of a concern, but for publicly-traded heritage brands, this path offers a unique way to engage Gen Z consumers and combat the customer acquisition upheaval and privacy considerations that dominate marketing budgets.
 All eyes are on Nike and their .Swoosh community, which looks to harness members' enthusiasm to potentially design sneakers and other merch.
 The community isn’t given free rein to do anything they like with Nike’s IP — rather, there are carefully crafted competitions that give talented members of the community the opportunity to influence, say, an Air Force 1 design and earn royalties from it.
 It goes without saying that the winning designs are available for purchase, but we’ll say it anyway to bring the point home.

 The flywheel brings it all together